Olin-FunRobo/Tutorials/README.md

 ### Clion
 Clion is a development environment which automatically does a lot of the annoying pieces of C++ programming for you.
 It's basic function is to act like a text editor, but it also has many functions to help you program, including a debugger, a syntax checker, a compiler, and an auto Cmake generator. (if you don't know what any of that means, that's ok, it will be helpful later).

+In detail:

+In Windows, Programmers often use Visual Studio for C/C++ Programming.
+It is a very mature, well-defined IDE that takes care of all the Linking/Compiling mess for you.

+In Ubuntu, there's no Visual Studio, so we sought alternative IDEs for C/C++ Development; our choice was CLion.

+Essentially, for beginner programmers it will find and catch small mistakes and tell you.

+Moreover, it is equipped with lots of useful features, such as autocompletion, syntax highlighting, etc., which makes programming a more enjoyable experience.

+There are alternative IDEs in Ubuntu that are great for C++ programming, like QtCreator.

+However, unlike QtCreator (QMake), CLion uses the same build system as ROS (CMake), so they are well compatible with each other.

 Instructions for installing and using Clion can be found in the [cpp](Cpp) folder above.

 ### ROS